Textualize/rich/docs/source/introduction.rst

     from rich import print

 You can then print strings or objects to the terminal in the usual way.
-Rich will do some basic syntax highlighting and format data structures to make them easier to read.
+Rich will do some basic syntax :ref:`highlighting<highlighting>` and format data structures to make them easier to read.

 Strings may contain :ref:`console_markup` which can be used to insert color and styles in to the output.